lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

     "A UUID implies a User, which implies a Name"

-This reveals the wrongness – or naivety, if you will – of our proposed data flow.
+This reveals a ill-thought logical leap in the data flow's design.

-While it'd be great if a UUID *implied* a User, the truth is that it doesn't.
-There's not a User for *every possible UUID*, so pretending that having a UUID *implies* having a User, is a brittle way to design, document, and present our data flow.
+While it'd be great if a `UUID` *implied* a `User`, the reality (in our hypothetical scenario) is that it doesn't.
+There does not exist a `User` for *every* possible `UUID`.
+Pretending that having a `UUID` *implies* having a `User`, would lead to an unreliable design.

-But again: functions *are* logical implications, and we *want* to create a function.
-Therefore, we still *want* to denote a logical implication!
+But again: functions *are* logical implications, and you *want* to create this function.
+Therefore, you still *want* to express a logical implication!

-It seems that the right way to go is to come up with a more *accurate* implication.
+The solution, then, is to come up with a more *accurate* implication, by adding more information to it.

 ## Taking partiality into account